Court Rules

 How does Judge Gregory H. Woods handle sealed or redacted filings?

 Judge Gregory H. Woods's rules set procedures for sealed or redacted filings.
-Process: file redacted on ecf and file unredacted to chambers.
-Confidential materials may only be redacted/filed under seal with court direction
+Process: file redacted on ecf.
+Certain sensitive information must be redacted from public filings without court approval.

 How do I request an adjournment or extension before Judge Gregory H. Woods?